jakebailey/talk-ts-congress-2023/slides.md

 ##

-- Namespace accesses are implicit, but imports will be explicit
+Namespace accesses are implicit, but imports will be explicit.
-- Making everything explicit makes later transformation easier

 From: